GoogleChrome/developer.chrome.com/site/en/blog/devtools-tips-21/index.md

 In the **Local Storage** and **Session Storage** panes, you can:

 - View key-value pairs and filter through them.
-- Double-click to edit the keys values and see them applied on the page after a refresh.
+- Double-click to edit keys and values and see the changes applied on the page after a refresh.
 - Double-click the empty area to add new key-value pairs.
-To remove, right-click a pair.
+To remove a pair, right-click it.

 To learn more, see: